Scary Hours 2: Background

 In January 2021, Drake announced that his upcoming sixth studio album Certified Lover Boy would be delayed until later in 2021.
 Two months later, Scary Hours 2 was announced a day prior to release on Drake's social media platforms.

 Commercial performance

 The multi-single managed to chart on three charts, the Austrian, Italian, and German album charts, at number 10, 54 and 80, respectively.

 "What's Next" debuted atop the US Billboard Hot 100 on the chart dated March 20, 2021, becoming his eighth song to top the chart.
-The remaining tracks from the EP, "Wants and Needs" and "Lemon Pepper Freestyle", managed to debut at number two and three, respectively, thus making him the first artist in history to have three songs debut in the top 3 of the Billboard Hot 100.
+The remaining tracks from the EP, "Wants and Needs" featuring Lil Baby and "Lemon Pepper Freestyle" featuring Rick Ross debuted at number two and three, respectively, thus making him the first artist in history to have three songs debut in the top 3 of the Billboard Hot 100 in the same week.
+"Lemon Pepper Freestyle" is also Rick Ross's highest charting song to date.